bottlerocket-os/bottlerocket/README.md

 - `aws-ecs-1`

-We also have variants in preview status that are designed to be Kubernetes worker nodes in VMware:
+We also have variants that are designed to be Kubernetes worker nodes in VMware:

 - `vmware-k8s-1.20`
 - `vmware-k8s-1.21`